 Buying Organic Sweet Potatoes:

-I try to buy organic sweet potatoes when possible because even though I do not consume the skin, I prefer to consumer fruits and veggies that have been grown with the least amount of chemicals.
+I try to buy organic sweet potatoes when possible because even though I do not consume the skin, I prefer to consume fruits and veggies that have been grown with the least amount of chemicals.
 EWG puts out an annual list of the fruits and vegetables grown with the least and most pesticides.
 Check the list here.
 Note: this list changes yearly, so I try to be aware of the latest list.

 Related: Mashed Sweet Potatoes